 Graeme Laurie is Professor of Medical Jurisprudence at the University of Edinburgh and Director of the Arts and Humanities Research Council (AHRC) Research Centre for Studies in Intellectual Property and Technology Law.
 His research interests include the role of law in promoting and regulating science, medicine and technology.
 He was a member of the Council’s Working Party on the forensic use of bioinformation.

-Tim Lewens is Reader in Philosophy of the Sciences, Department of History and Philosophy of Science, and Fellow of Clare College, University of Cambridge.
+Tim Lewens is Professor of Philosophy of the Sciences, Department of History and Philosophy of Science, and Fellow of Clare College, University of Cambridge.
 He has been Co-Chair of the Cambridge Bioethics Forum since 2002.
 His primary research interests are the philosophy of biology, philosophy of science and bioethics.

 Ottoline Leyser is Professor of Plant Development and Director of the Sainsbury Laboratory at the University of Cambridge.
 She is a Member of the Council of the Royal Society and in 2009 was awarded a CBE for services to plant science.
 Ottoline was a member of the Council's Working Party on biofuels.